biotspectra/Api-Documentataion/README.md

 ## 2) Transaction (punch detail) :
-The following endpoint retrieves the details of all the transaction log from biot account.
+The following endpoint retrieves the details of all the transaction log from the biot account.

 ### Instructions
-*  Default user will able to retrieves `100` records per page.
+*  Default users will be able to retrieve `100` records per page.
 * `page_number` parameter is mandatory in order to consume this api .i.e. `1` or `2` or `3`....n to receive different records per page.
-* `number_of_records` parameter is optional .i.e {number_of_records=`1000`} depends on how many records user wants, minimum records is `100` & maximum is `1000`.
+* `number_of_records` parameter is optional .i.e {number_of_records=`1000`} depends on how many records the user wants, minimum records is `100` & maximum is `1000`.
 *  In order to consume this transaction's api transaction_type, transaction_from_date, transaction_to_date, attendance_from_date,attendance_to_date & transaction_id      are the parameters that will be used throughout this transaction api.

 ### Description:
 * Transaction Type : When transaction_type is passed as `0` then all the transaction logs will be retrieve, when passed as `1` then First punch & Last Punch user wise   records will be retrieved, when passed as `2` then First In Punch & Last Out Punch user wise records will be retrieved & when passed as `3` then latest transaction     log will retrieved based on requested transaction_id .
-* Transaction Id : Transaction Id is unique number which is auto generated for each and every transaction logs.
+* Transaction Id : Transaction Id is a unique number which is auto generated for each and every transaction log.

 ### Example 1 ###
 * All Transaction Logs: